Customer Satisfaction

 a) Net Promoter Score (NPS)

-As noted above, the Net Promoter Score (NPS) survey measures the likelihood of a person recommending your product or service.
+As already highlighted, the satisfaction questionnaire based on the Net Promoter Score (NPS) measures the likelihood that a person will recommend your product or service.

 sondaggio NPS